Hierarchical Coded Matrix Multiplication: Appendix

 In this appendix we compare the empirical statistics observed on Amazon EC2 with the shifted exponential model of Sec.~\ref{SEC:Prob}.
 This comparison validates the model we assumed in Sec.~\ref{SEC:Prob}.

-\textbf{Communication model:} Figure~\ref{FIG:hist_comm} shows the histogram of communication time observed between the master and $\ND=12$ workers on Amazon EC2.
+\textbf{Communication model:} Figure~\ref{FIG:hist_comm} shows the histogram of communication times observed between the master and $\ND=12$ workers on Amazon EC2.
 The master generates two random matrices of dimensions $5000 \times 5000$ for each worker.
 It then sends each matrix to the respective worker.
-This communication occurs in a serial manner from the master to all $12$ workers.
-We log the communication times across all workers.
+This communication occurs in a serial manner from the master to all $12$ workers and is repeated for $15$ trials.
+We log the communication times for all workers.
 We then plot (solid line) the complementary CDF (the CCDF) of master-to-workers communication times derived from the Amazon EC2 empirical data in Fig.~\ref{FIG:ccdf_comm}.
 We also plot the CCDF of two shifted exponential distribution.
 The dotted line corresponds to the shifted exponential distribution that has the same scale and shift parameter to that of the empirical data ($\scalem =0.22,\shiftm=0.99$).
-The dashed line corresponds to the Maximum Likelihood (ML) estimate of the distribution.
+The dashed line corresponds to the shifted exponential distribution the parameters of which correspond to the maximum likelihood estimation (MLE).
 It can be observed that the shifted exponential distribution is a good match to the empirical communication time data.